Congress set to confirm Biden’s electoral win over Trump

-WASHINGTON (AP) — President Donald Trump’s extraordinary effort to overturn the presidential election is going before Congress as lawmakers convene for a joint session to confirm the Electoral College vote won by Joe Biden.
+WASHINGTON (NewsNation Now) — President Donald Trump’s effort to overturn the presidential election is going before Congress as lawmakers convene for a joint session Wednesday to confirm the Electoral College vote won by Joe Biden.

-The typically routine proceeding Wednesday will be anything but, a political confrontation unseen since the aftermath of the Civil War as Trump mounts a desperate effort stay in office.
+NewsNation will livestream the joint session in the player above.
+Tune into NewsNation Wednesday night at 8/7c for a full report.

 The president’s Republican allies in the House and Senate plan to object to the election results, heeding supporters’ plea to “fight for Trump” as he stages a rally outside the White House.
-It’s tearing the party apart.

-The longshot effort is all but certain to fail, defeated by bipartisan majorities in Congress prepared to accept the results.
+The effort will most likely fail and be defeated by bipartisan majorities in Congress who are prepared to accept the election results.
 Biden, who won the Electoral College 306-232, is set to be inaugurated Jan.
 20.

 “The most important part is that, in the end, democracy will prevail here,” Democratic Sen. Amy Klobuchar of Minnesota, among those managing the proceedings, said in an interview.

 The joint session of Congress, required by law, will convene at 1 p.m.
-EST under a watchful, restless nation — months after the the Nov.
-3 election, two weeks before the inauguration’s traditional peaceful transfer of power and against the backdrop of a surging COVID-19 pandemic.
+EST Wednesday — months after the the Nov.
+3 election, two weeks before the inauguration’s traditional peaceful transfer of power and against the backdrop of the COVID-19 pandemic.

 Senate Majority Leader Mitch McConnell, who warned his party off this challenge, is expected to deliver early remarks.
 House Speaker Nancy Pelosi, set to gavel proceedings on her side of the Capitol, called it a day of “enormous historic significance.”
 It is about “guaranteeing trust in our democratic system,” she said in a letter to colleagues.

-But it is Vice President Mike Pence who will be closely watched as he presides over the session.
+Vice President Mike Pence will preside Wednesday over the joint session, though his role is only ministerial.

-Pence has a largely ceremonial role, opening the sealed envelopes from the states after they are carried in mahogany boxes used for the occasion, and reading the results aloud.
 But he is under growing pressure from Trump to tip it to the president’s favor, despite having no power to affect the outcome.

 While other vice presidents, including Al Gore and Richard Nixon, also presided over their own defeats, Pence supports those Republican lawmakers mounting challenges to the 2020 outcome.